William Coleman (equestrian)

 At the age of 20, Coleman was listed as a contender for a spot on the US Olympic team in Athens.
-Unfortunately Fox In Flight was injured right before Rolex Kentucky in the spring of 2004, putting him out of contention for the 2004 Olympics.
-However, Coleman had a second ride at Rolex Kentucky in 2004 on Second Hope.
-This would be his first attempt at Americas only four-star, where he finished as the top placed young rider.
+His Olympic prospect Fox In Flight was injured prior to qualifying, putting him out of contention for the 2004 Olympics.
+In 2004 he rode Second Hope at Rolex Kentucky, where he finished as the top placed young rider.

-In the Fall of 2005 Coleman began his college education at University of Virginia, leading to the sale of some of his top horses, leaving him with just a few young horses and Second Hope.
-At this time in his life he took a step back from completing to focus on his education.
-During his time away from competing he continued to focus on his riding education, taking lessons from many world famous riders such as Gerd Reuter in dressage, and Anne Kursinski and Wiljan Laraakers in show jumping.
+In 2005 Coleman began college at University of Virginia, leading to the sale of some of his top horses, as he took a step back from completing to focus on his education.
+Away from competition, he continued to focus on his riding education, taking lessons from top riders such as Gerd Reuter, Anne Kursinski and Wiljan Laraakers.

-In 2012 Will places fourth on Twizzel at Rolex Kentucky CCI4* and earned a spot on the team US London Olympic team.
+In 2012 Will placed fourth on Twizzel at Rolex Kentucky CCI4* and earned a spot on the team US London Olympic team.

 In 2021, Coleman won the CHIO Aachen Nations Cup aboard Off the Record.
 He became the first American event rider to win in Aachen.